Ryuzaki-MrL/Espeon/README.md

 ## Compiling Espeon

+To compile for the M5Stack, you'll need to:

 * Set up your Arduino IDE for the M5Stack (https://docs.m5stack.com/#/en/api)
-* You'll need a copy of the gameboy's bootrom as a const array called gb_bios
+* Get a copy of the gameboy's bootrom as a const array called gb_bios
-* Copy some gameboy ROMs over to the SD card, or drag and drop a ROM into rom2h.bat (bundled ROM can't exceed 512 KB)
+* Copy some gameboy ROMs over to the SD card, or drag and drop a ROM into rom2h.bat (the latter can't exceed 512 KB)
 * Run espeon.ino
 * Compile the sketch and upload it to the board